 Thankfully that is no longer the case, and socks have become an accessible item for many.
 So then, what should we be looking out for when choosing the most sustainable socks possible?

 Why should you consider sustainable, eco friendly socks?

 The environmental impact of the garment industry is considerable no matter the item.
 From our t-shirts and jeans to our undies and our socks, opting for the eco-friendly option makes a considerable difference for the planet, for the people who make our garments, and for our health as well.

 What to look for when buying sustainable and eco friendly socks

-- Natural or organic fabrics & materials
+- Natural or organic fabrics & materials like ethical wool

 - Ethical sourcing

 - Corporate responsibility